Introduction to Documentary Filmmaking

 Requirements: No professional camera is required (mobile phones are welcome).

-Coming with an idea for your documentary movie is recommended.
+Coming up with an idea for your documentary movie is recommended.

 Payment methods: PayPal https://www.paypal.com/paypalme/LindaPaganelli